-If you need to borrow more than 80% of the amount your property is valued at by ANZ you may need to pay Lenders Mortgage Insurance (LMI).
+If you're looking to borrow more than 80% of the value of the property you're looking to buy (as determined by ANZ), you may need to pay Lenders Morrtgage Insurance (LMI).
 Banks often call this percentage the ‘LVR’ , which stands for ‘Loan to Value Ratio’.
-LMI protects the lender if you default on your loan.
-For some property types, LMI might be required when LVR is less than 80%.
+Even though you pay the premiums, LMI protects the lender (ANZ, not you) if you default on your loan.
+For some property types, LMI might be required when the LVR is less than 80%.

 Learn more about ANZ LMI with our Key Fact Sheet (PDF 370kB).

-Let's put it this way: if you choose interest only, the minimum payments of your loan will be lower during the interest only period because you are not required to repay the principal balance.
-You will have to repay the principal down the track and you will pay more over the life of your loan.
+Let's put it this way: if you choose interest only, the minimum payments of your loan will be lower during the interest only period because you are not required to repay any of the loan principal.
+You will have to repay the principal down the track and so you may end up paying more over the life of your loan.
 There may be additional restrictions on the amount you can borrow or loan type you can select if you choose to pay interest only.
-Choosing to repay principal and interest means that you're actually paying off the total loan amount over the period of the loan, not just the interest charges.
+Choosing to repay principal and interest means that, with each repayment, you're paying off interest charges as well as some of the loan principal.

 How is interest calculated?